HackYourFuture-CPH/hyf-elastic-bootcamp/week3/preparation.md

 # Prerequisites
 In this Exercise you will use the deployment credentials you downloaded during the Intro Workshop.

-In case you don't have the credentials, you should create a new Deployment and download the file in a safe place.
+If you don't have the deployment credentials from your Intro Workshop, you can reset the `elastic` user password [here](https://www.elastic.co/guide/en/cloud/current/ec-password-reset.html#ec-password-reset).

  # Setup
 As mentioned above we will continue working on the existing movie app, but we will clone a new repository into a new folder.
 The new repository already contains the fixed solution from the apm workshop.